MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 * Input: command (a single uppercase letter that represents a command) and a descripton (what the command does)
 * INternal Data:
--if the fields are not left empty, add the tuple (comm,desc) to the list of menu options(only availible to specific menu object)
+- if the fields are not left empty, add the tuple (comm,desc) to the list of menu options(only availible to specific menu object)
--add one to the menu options count
+- add one to the menu options count
 * Output: nothing

 ### __isValidComand(command)
 * Input: command (single uppercase letter)
 * Internal Data:
--set variable isValid to false
+- set variable isValid to false
--if user selected X, its valid
+- if user selected X, its valid
--if not, check the command against the list of options.
+- if not, check the command against the list of options.
--if the command is in that list, its valid
+- if the command is in that list, its valid
--return the value of isvalid (boolean)
+- return the value of isvalid (boolean)
 * Output: boolean is valid

 ### getOption(optionIndex)
 * Input: index integer, what option you want to test.
 * Internal Data:
--initialize the option to none value
+- initialize the option to none value
--if option index is in the proper range, the option is set to that index in the list of objects
+- if option index is in the proper range, the option is set to that index in the list of objects
--whether it's none or a value, option is returned
+- whether it's none or a value, option is returned
 * Output: returns whatever option ends up as. can be none

 ### getHeader()
 * Input: nothing
 * INternal Data:
--return the header string for this menu object
+- return the header string for this menu object
 * Output: header string returned

 ### getOptionCount()
 * Input: nothing
 * INternal Data:
--return the size of the option count for this menu object
+- return the size of the option count for this menu object
 * Output: option count as an integer is returned

 ### show()
 * input: nothing
 * INterna data:
--intialize a command and keepgoing variables to empty string and true
+- intialize a command and keepgoing variables to empty string and true
--while that keepgoing var is true, set local option list to and empty string, print a newline and the header
+- while that keepgoing var is true, set local option list to and empty string, print a newline and the header
--for the length of the menu objects option count, local option is ith entry of the self option list.
+- for the length of the menu objects option count, local option is ith entry of the self option list.
--if getting the option didn't return none, print the command and its desc.
+- if getting the option didn't return none, print the command and its desc.
--add that command and x to the local command optionlist -print the prompt for a command
+- add that command and x to the local command optionlist
+- print the prompt for a command
--if the input is not in the command list (call isvalid) -once a valid command is given, return that command
+- if the input is not in the command list (call isvalid)
+- once a valid command is given, return that command
 * Ouput: prints options to user and returns command given.

 ## Menu Optoion CLass